The S corporation has a responsibility to file an informational income tax return each year as well as a range of other IRS forms.

 If the S corporation pays wages to employees, then the company is responsible for withholding federal income tax as well as Social Security and Medicare taxes from their paychecks.
 This requires the S corporation to file an IRS Form 941 each quarter to report the aggregate amount it withholds and needs to send to the IRS.
 The form is due four times a year typically on January 31, April 30, July 31 and October 31.

 Unemployment tax filing date

 Having employees may also require the S corporation to file an annual Federal Unemployment Tax Return each year on Form 940.
-If the corporation pays wages of $1,500 or more in any calendar quarter or has at least one employee working at least part of a day in 20 or more separate weeks, it generally must file Form 940.
+If the corporation pays wages of $1,500 or more in any calendar quarter or has at least one employee working at least part of a day in 20 or more separate weeks, it typically needs to file Form 940.
 The purpose of the form is to report the amount of wages the S corporation owes unemployment taxes for, which the corporation is responsible for sending to the IRS.
 The due date for filing Form 940 is Jan.
 31 of each year.
 However, if the corporation pays the entire tax on time, the IRS allows it to file as late as Feb.
 10.

 Penalties for filing late

-When S corporations fail to file Form 1120S by the due date or by the extended due date, the IRS will impose a minimum penalty of $195 for each month or part of the month the return is late multiplied by the number of shareholders.
+When S corporations fail to file Form 1120S by the due date or by the extended due date, the IRS will impose a minimum penalty of $210 for each month or part of the month the return is late multiplied by the number of shareholders for 2022.
 If the corporation files its Form 941 after the deadline and it has an unpaid tax balance, a 5 percent penalty may be assessed on the balance for each month or partial month the tax is late, up to a maximum of 25 percent.
 Similar penalties apply to filing Form 940 after the due date as well.